 Treetops Adventure

-Once you’ve crossed the suspension bridge, pat yourself on the back.
+Once across the suspension bridge, the fun begins.
 If you fear heights, know the only way back is across the bridge again.
 On the other side are a series of trails that meander through the rainforest.
+This area is magical at Christmas, with thousands of fairy lights.

 If it’s rained recently, wear good waterproof running shoes because the trails could be wet and muddy.
 Also, bringing a lightweight jacket is good as the tree branches might surprise you with a gentle shower.